forax/java-guide/guide/chapter04-numbers.md

 # Numbers
-This chapter in not specific to Java but more on how integers and floating point numbers works on CPUs like Intel 64 bits or ARM 64 bits.
+This chapter in not specific to Java but more on how integers and floating point numbers work on CPUs like Intel 64-bit or ARM 64-bit.

 ## Integers